The Chase Freedom Flex is a smart addition to your wallet if you spend heavily in the card’s rotating 5 percent cash back categories.

 Chase Freedom Flex at a glance

-The Freedom Flex also offers a welcome bonus.
-You’ll earn $200 cash back if you spend $500 on purchases with your card during the first three months of opening your account.
+And in terms of a welcome bonus, you’ll earn $200 cash back after spending $500 on purchases with your card within the first three months from account opening.

 |January through March

 |April through June

 |July through September

 |October through December

 The cash back you earn with Chase does not expire as long as you keep your account open.
 You also don’t need to earn a minimum amount of cash back to redeem it.